Knowing how to write about yourself is hard.

 If someone asked you to write about yourself right now, the chances are that you’d start by thinking about what you do rather than who you are; where you live, how you pass your time, and the people you share your days with.

-This kind of information isn’t really telling us very much about the person that wrote it, and most of all, isn’t compelling us to care about making them an offer.
+This kind of information doesn’t tell us very much about the person that wrote it, and most of all isn’t compelling us to care about making them an offer.

 1 Ask Unexpected Questions About Yourself

 At the start of the personal statement writing process (or any time you need to write about yourself), begin by asking yourself some questions.